syncfusion-content/xamarin.android-docs/xamarin-android/SfDateTimeRangeNavigator/range.md

 documentation: ug
 ---

-# Selecting Range in Xamarin.Android SfDateTimeRangeNavigator
+# Selecting Range in Xamarin.Android RangeNavigator

 The left and right thumb of [`SfDateTimeRangeNavigator`](https://help.syncfusion.com/cr/xamarin-android/Com.Syncfusion.Rangenavigator.SfDateTimeRangeNavigator.html) are used to indicate the selected range in the large collection of data.
 Following are the ways you can select a range.